jasonherngwang/fullstackopen/bloglist/README.md

 # Full Stack Open - Blog List Frontend

-Learning features of React and Redux.
+Learning features of React and testing.

 ## Structuring a Frontend Project
 - Configuring `.eslintrc` and `.prettierrc` for linting and formatting.